fabien-ors/swigex0/README.md

 4. In the root CMakeLists.txt file:
    - Adapt the header comment to your needs
    - Adapt the project name, the VERSION, DESCRIPTION and HOMEPAGE_URL (line 42)
 5. In version.h.in file: Replace swigex0 by the name of your project
+6. In .zenodo.json file: Adapt the details (or remove the file if you don't want to publish using zenodo)
-6. Replace the content of 'include' directory with your C++ header files
+7. Replace the content of 'include' directory with your C++ header files
-7. Replace the content of 'src' directory with your C++ body files
+8. Replace the content of 'src' directory with your C++ body files
-8. In cmake/cpp.cmake file:
+9. In cmake/cpp.cmake file:
    - Adapt C++ body files list (line 27)
    - If needed, adapt include directories (line 24)